Assater

-Assater (also spelled Assetter) is a hamlet on Mainland, in Shetland, Scotland.
+Assater, also spelled Assetter (/scz/ AH-stər) is a hamlet on Mainland, in Shetland, Scotland.
 Assater is situated in the parish of Northmaven.
 It is about 1.3 mi northwest of Urafirth and 1.2 mi southeast of Heylor by road.

 History

 Robert Dunn

 In 1831, ornithologist Robert Dunn visited Shetland to acquire specimens for his collection, and in 1837 published the notes from his trip "for the purpose of furnishing a guide to those who might be desirous of visiting these islands to collect specimens of Natural History".
 He spent a considerable portion of his stay living in Assater, exploring Ronas Voe and Ronas Hill multiple times.

 Dunn first arrived in Urafirth after travelling by boat from Voe with a servant he hired in Lerwick, and then travelled by foot to Assater.
 He noted that the alarm raised subsequently by the dogs, pigs and children that greeted him upon arrival were daunting.
 At that time there were three families who lived in Assater, and their occupations were all recorded by Dunn as fishermen, however they did tend their croft during the winter months.

 The breakfast he received on his first morning there is recorded in some detail: it consisted of fresh fish, eggs, cold fowl and coffee with cream.
 He did however note that "the table was certainly not overloaded with delicacies."
 Dunn also noted that he thought his servant was rude to him when it was suggested they leave for a trip to Ronas Hill before the servant had finished his "second edition" of the breakfast.
 Dunn deescalated the altercation with the supply of a glass of spirits, as he did on various occasions during his visit to Shetland.